quan-thecreator/cyber-sec-curriculum/README.md

 # cyber-sec-curriculum
+Goals for this year:
+- More competitions
+- take every excuse to show them a [leaderboard](https://trackscore.online/board/BmYzgSo2kYtP7Zkg9ck7uY)

 ## Meeting 1
 A long and nice introduction of what what we do here in cyber security club.